2017 A to Z: Letter A…

 So where do I began – well as this A to Z begins with A, I’ll take creative license in that and share a little of Letter A for April – All About Me…so let me begin with…

-Letter A brings to mind… April, Asthma, Accordion, Adopted, Alligator Point, and Accidents
+Letter A brings to mind… April, Asthma, Accordion, Adopted, Alligator Point, Accidents, and Apartments

 Mama said I had so much hair that the nurses plaited it, tying them with bows; my “one” gray hair stayed for years and then one day it was suddenly gone.
 I guess that didn’t mean my good luck ran out…. as I’m still here!

-Asthma – My mother spent many sleepless nights when I was sick with Asthma.
-It seems I was a pretty sick child, as there was one time when the the Dr. looked over at my mother, as to say… I guess I wasn’t breathing; but I survived, as I’m still here.
+My mother spent many sleepless nights when I was sick with Asthma.
+It seems I was a pretty sick child, and there was one time when the Dr. looked over at my mother, as to say… I guess I wasn’t breathing; but I survived, as I’m still here.
 I remember using one of those old-fashioned nebulizers that you added liquid too, then breathe in the mist; there weren’t inhalers like today.

 As I can’t, or don’t remember all that happened, I must rely on mama’s memory.
 During my sick years was when the family doctor made house calls.
 On one call, the doctor arrived to find me clinging to the middle post of the table.
 I didn’t want to use the nebulizer, but after much prying of my little fingers off the table post, he had me out.
 I guess he had his work cut out for him that night.
 My asthma finally took a turn for the better after Dr. Harry Jr. took my tonsils out… things changed and it was never as bad as before.